Here we recommend 14 of the best zero waste toothpaste products for more sustainable and plastic-free clean teeth.

-As a great zero waste alternative to traditional toothpaste, the powder is free of SLS, paraben, and glycerine.
-The manufacturer lists this product as an alternative to charcoal toothpaste for tooth whitening.
+As a great zero waste alternative to traditional toothpaste, not least because it provides an alternative to charcoal toothpaste for tooth whitening.
 Using the product enhances fresh breath as well.
 You’ll also find this zero-waste toothpaste a great solution should you have sensitive teeth.
-The product is all-natural and is reputed to have a delicious taste.
+Furthermore, this all-natural plastic-free toothpaste with an excellent taste

-Butter Me Up Organics ships this zero waste toothpaste in a two-ounce glass bottle with a metal lid.
+Butter Me Up Organics ships this zero-waste toothpaste in a two-ounce glass jar with a metal lid.
 This product contains calcium citrate, sodium bicarbonate, coconut oil, peppermint oil, vegetable glycerin, and activated charcoal from coconut skins.
-All-natural ingredients for non-toxic and waste-free clean that’s also better for the planet.
+All-natural ingredients for non-toxic and waste-free cleaning that’s also better for the planet.

 One of a series of natural health products from the same firm, Uncle Harry’s Natural and Fluoride-Free Remineralizing Toothpaste, is also free of glycerin and gluten.
 This highly-rated product includes bentonite clay, calcium carbonate, microfiltered pure water, sea salt, ionic minerals, mustard seed, and essential oils.
 Essential oils include spearmint, peppermint, eucalyptus, clove, wintergreen, and oregano.
 The toothpaste comes in a 0.13-pound recyclable glass jar.